stat545ubc-2021/mda-HarshSharma/MDA1.md

 > 7.  vancouver\_trees: Acquired courtesy of The City of Vancouver’s
 >     Open Data Portal.
 It currently has 146611 rows and 20 columns.

-## Task 1: Dataset Selection
+## Task 1.1: Priliminary Dataset Selection

-**1.1 Based on the descriptions, I narrow down my intial choices to the following:**
+Based on the descriptions, I narrow down my intial choices to the
+following:

-1.  building\_permits: Working for a regulatory agency, I have prior experience working in compliance of permits and licenses.
+1.  *building\_permits:* working for a regulatory agency, I have prior experience working in compliance of permits and licenses.

-2.  cancer\_sample:
+2.  *cancer\_sample:* I am interested to pursue my research in a field related to algorithms employed in healthcare digital images so this seems very meaningful and applicable

+3.  *parking\_meters:* having worked for Translink, this may be an interesting dataset to probe into parking trends and by extension into travel behavior

-3.  vancouver\_trees: Interesting dataset that may be leverage-able to assess the effects of climate change
+4.  *vancouver\_trees:* interesting dataset that may be leverage-able to assess the effects of climate change and/or rate of planting by the city

+## Task 1.3: Intermediate Dataset Selection

+Based on the above I further limit my choices to the following top
+contenders:

+1.  cancer\_sample

+2.

+## Task 1.4: Final Dataset Selection

+In order to make the concluding dataset choice, it is important to consider the end result i.e. the associated research question.
+This will help gauge the project that is most appealing.
+Following are my research
+questions:

+1.  cancer\_sample